Person resting in a bathtub filled with flower petals, symbolizing recovery and self-care after overcoming the work martyr complex

 First-Time Manager Tips: How to Successfully Lead a New Team

-Leading a New Team: Tips for Success as a First-Time Manager Stepping into your first leadership role is an exciting milestone.
+Stepping into your first leadership role is an exciting milestone.
 After years of strong performance, you finally earned the promotion you’ve worked so hard for.
 You now have the opportunity to influence decisions, elevate your profile, and contribute to your company in a new way.
-But that initial excitement…
+But that initial excitement often quickly collides with reality: “How do I lead a team…

 Illustration of a leader figure being lifted by team members, symbolizing teamwork and leadership support.